Updated February 13, 2018

-A new public policy win helps an estimated 40,000 community college students in Illinois: Beginning January 1, low-income, vocational-track students are eligible to apply for the SNAP food assistance program.
+A new public policy win will help an estimated 40,000 community college students in Illinois: In 2018, low-income, vocational-track students are eligible to apply for the SNAP food assistance program.

 New rules issued by the Illinois Department of Human Services (IDHS) will allow these students to apply whether full- or part-time students.
 Previously, only part-time students could qualify for SNAP, also known as the Supplemental Nutritional Assistance Program.

-Chicago Coalition for the Homeless has advocated for this for more than five years through its homeless youth campaign, No Youth Alone.
+Chicago Coalition for the Homeless has advocated this eligibility for more than five years through its homeless youth campaign, No Youth Alone.

 “This is an exciting victory for students,” said State Legislative Director Niya Kelly.
 “CCH has been in talks with IDHS for years, working to change this antiquated policy.
 Homeless students consistently listed this as one of their top barriers in finishing up their education.”

-As HB3211, the SNAP bill enjoyed strong, bi-partisan support, passing the Illinois House, 85-25, in March and the Senate, 50-1, in May.
-But Gov. Rauner issued an amendatory veto on August 18, saying the Illinois Student Assistance Commission should not be required to assist with implementation.
+As HB3211, the SNAP bill enjoyed strong, bi-partisan support, passing the Illinois House, 85-25, in March 2017 and the Senate, 50-1, in May 2017.
+But Gov. Bruce Rauner issued an amendatory veto on August 18, saying the Illinois Student Assistance Commission should not be required to assist with implementation.

-Later in November, IDHS announced it was adopting a rule change to allow these students to apply for SNAP, requiring no further attempts at legislation.
+Later in November, IDHS announced it was adopting a rule change to allow these students to apply for SNAP.

 For their strong leadership, CCH offers thanks to the bills’ legislative sponsors, Rep. Litesa Wallace (D-Rockford) and Sen. Julie Morrison (D-Deerfield), and to IDHS Secretary James Dimas.

-Key staff advocating on this issue over the years were Policy’s Niya Kelly, who led this year’s effort for CCH, Policy Director Julie Dworkin, and Associate Law Project Director Beth Malik.
+Key staff advocating on this issue are Policy’s Niya Kelly, who leads current efforts for CCH, and earlier advocacy by Policy Director Julie Dworkin and Associate Law Project Director Beth Malik.

 The new SNAP policy is still in the rule-making process.
 Students with questions may contact their local IDHS office.
 When implementation begins, CCH will provide an update.